 You could be found to be in the actual possession of cocaine if the substance was in your hand or in a container, within your reach, or within your control.
 Constructive possession is different from actual possession and means that the substance was not found to be directly on you but was in your presence, and you had the ability to control it.

-In order to be found guilty of the possession of cocaine, the following must be proven beyond a reasonable doubt:
+According to our Fort Lauderdale drug defense lawyer, in order to be found guilty of cocaine possession in Florida, the following must be proven beyond a reasonable doubt:

 - The substance found was cocaine.

 - You had possession of the substance.

 How Our Fort Lauderdale Drug Defense Lawyer Can Help

 If you have been charged with cocaine possession in Florida, handling your defense without the assistance of a drug defense lawyer can be a challenge.
 An attorney can help explain your legal rights and determine the best defense for your case based on the evidence they gather.
 In addition, if the substance was obtained through an illegal search by law enforcement or you had no knowledge of the cocaine because it belonged to someone else, this can be used to support your case.
 Charges can often be dismissed if there is not enough evidence to prove that you were in possession of cocaine.

 Contact The Law Offices of Robert David Malove Today!